MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 ## Usage of the admin section 'GPX-File upload'
 ![screenshot_gpx_section](./gpx_section.PNG)
 ### Explanation in the order of appearance:
 - GPX-File: Select a GPX-File from your disk you want to upload.
-The GPX-Path `gpxpath` of the Settings panel is used as folder.
+The GPX-Path `gpxpath` of the Settings panel is used as folder for storage on the server.
 - GPX-Parsing: If checked the file will be reduced to the absolute minimum that is necessary to show a track in the leaflet map.
 Useful to reduce network load and speed up the page.
 - Distance Smooth: Add the track point only if it is XX meters away from the last track point (here 25m).
 - Elevation Smooth: Min.
 Elevation between Track-Points in Meters.
 Used in Statistics Calc only.
 Best is 4.